subhojit777/imag/README.md

 We also have a [mailinglist](http://imag-pim.org/mailinglist/) where I post updates and where discussion and questions are encouraged.

-There is a blog series which gets a update every other week on my blog, where
-[entries are tagged "imag"](http://beyermatthias.de/tags/imag.html).
+There is a blog series which gets an update once a month on my blog, where [entries are tagged "imag"](http://beyermatthias.de/tags/imag.html).
 I also post non-regular posts about imag things there.